titoBouzout/SideBarEnhancements/readme.md

 - $NAME_NO_EXTENSION - The name portion of the current file without the extension, "Chapter1"
 - $EXTENSION - The extension portion of the current file, "txt"

-## FAQ

-Q: Why the menu is not shown on `Open Files`?

--   It should be mentioned that the package's context menu is only available for files and folders **in a project (section** `Folders` **in the side bar)**, and *not* on the open files listed at the top of the side bar, due to a limitation of ST.

-Q: Can the package stop "show preview in a **right** click to a file".

--   No, ​I'm sorry, can't figure out how to prevent it.

 ## Using the External Libraries

 (check each license in project pages)